tsackton/taelgarverse/docs/primary-sources/songs/halfling-shanties-of-the-green-sea.md

 ---
+headerVersion: 2023.11.25
 tags: [source]
 title: Halfling Shanties of the Green Sea
 ---
+# Halfling Shanties of the Green Sea

 This is a collection of halfling sea shanties from the Western Green Sea